Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Furthermore, elderly patients have been known to experience side effects like anxiety, agitation, confusion, or even irritability.

-Some patients have also experience hypertension (increased blood pressure), fatigue, or even abdominal pain.
+Some patients have also experienced hypertension (increased blood pressure), fatigue, or even abdominal pain.

 Commonly used drugs that may help with pain

-There are some commonly used drugs that can be found over the counter (OTC) that have shown slight benefit when it comes to pain relief.
+There are some commonly used drugs that can be found over the counter (OTC) that have shown slight benefits when it comes to pain relief.

-Although prescription medications have shown the most effects, for some people even OTC medications may be very beneficial.
+Although prescription medications have shown the most effects, even OTC medications may be very beneficial for some people.

 Tylenol (Acetaminophen)